 Stored procedures are defined as precompiled object stored in a database.
 Here I had mentioned precompiled object that means such type of entity which is compiled and after compilation the form that we get is stored in database.

-Need of Stored Procedures
+Stored Need of Procedures

 When we are talking about to develop any enterprise application then efficiency is major points that we have to mention.
 We want to make such type of projects which is efficient in terms of input output.
 When we execute any SQL script or batch more than once, you need to recreate SQL statements and submit them to the server.
 This process leads to increase the load upon the server in terms of compile and create the execution plan for these statements again.
 Therefore, if you need to execute a batch multiple times, you can save it within a stored procedure.
 Stored procedures can invoke all types’ database commands such as DDL (Data Definition Language), DML (Data Manipulation Language) or DQL (Data Query Language) and can return values.

 Non - parameterize procedure means such types of procedure which does not need values at run time which simply returns output of the query while parameterized procedure are such types of procedure which requires value at run time.

 Syntax for creating Non-Parameterize procedure